Los Angeles Gay Travel

 If you choose an Airbnb in West Hollywood, you might prefer to choose something in walking distance to the gay bars to make things more convenient.
 Otherwise, a short Lyft ride is cheap and staying anywhere in the general WeHo area will be suitable.

 For a more luxurious experience, set your sights on the famous 90210 American zip code of Beverly Hills.
-Beverly Hills is definitely the perfect place to stay; you have West Hollywood just a short drive away, plus easy access to the ocean and Pacific Coast Highway via Santa Monica Boulevard.
+Beverly Hills is definitely the perfect place to stay.
+West Hollywood is just a short drive away, plus easy access to the ocean and Pacific Coast Highway via Santa Monica Boulevard.

 For a portion of my visit in the LA area, I stayed at the SLS Hotel Beverly Hills.
 They’re located on the border of Beverly Hills and West Hollywood.
 This boutique luxury hotel was absolutely perfect, with a ton of eye-catching features like sliding mirror-walls in the rooms and provocative art in the hallways.